Electric and Magnetic Fields (EMF)

 AltaLink’s Position on EMF

-AltaLink recognizes that people are concerned about EMF, and we treat those concerns very seriously.
-AltaLink has information to keep people informed on the status of EMF research, summarized by national and international scientific and health agencies, including Health Canada and the World Health Organization.
-AltaLink does not conduct health research, but does take measurements of EMF near our facilities.
+AltaLink recognizes that people are concerned about EMF, and we treat those concerns seriously.
+AltaLink provides information from unbiased independent sources to keep people informed on the status of EMF research.
+National and international agencies, such as Health Canada and the World Health Organization (WHO), summarize this research and provide recommendations.
+AltaLink does not conduct health research, but does take measurements of EMF near our facilities

 After more than 40 years of research that included thousands of studies and reviews by multiple agencies, none of these agencies have concluded that exposure to EMF from power lines is a demonstrated cause of any long-term adverse effects to human, plant, or animal health.
 None of these agencies has recommended that the general public take steps to limit their everyday exposure to EMF.